 4. Freeing the diaphragm to contract and relax fully massages the stomach situated just below the diaphragm, allowing for more efficient stomach function which can help in avoiding heartburn and hiatal hernia-like symptoms.
 (1)

-5. Nasal breathing forces the entire rib cage to breathe.
-Deep nasal breathing engages all 12 ribs to act as levers that massage the heart and lungs, rather than acting as a cage that squeezes the heart and lungs 26,000 breaths a day.
+5. Nose breathing (nasal breathing) forces the entire rib cage to breathe.
+Deep nose breathing engages all 12 ribs to act as levers that massage the heart and lungs, rather than acting as a cage that squeezes the heart and lungs 26,000 breaths a day.
 (1)

-7. Nasal breathing and full rib cage activation is critical for optimal flexibility and elasticity of the spine, head, neck and low back.
+7. Nose breathing and full rib cage activation is critical for optimal flexibility and elasticity of the spine, head, neck and low back.
 (1)

-9. Nasal breathing lowered heart rate and breath rate compared to mouth breathing exercise.
+9. Nose breathing lowered heart rate and breath rate compared to mouth breathing exercise.
 (1)

-11. Nasal breathing exercise increased brain wave coherence compared to mouth breathing exercise.
+11. Nose breathing exercise increased brain wave coherence compared to mouth breathing exercise.
 Brain wave coherence is associated with calm and organized brain function.
 (1)

-12. Nasal breathing exercise was perceived as less exertion (it was easier) as compared to mouth breathing exercise, according to the Borg Scale of Perceived Exertion.
+12. Nose breathing exercise was perceived as less exertion (it was easier) as compared to mouth breathing exercise, according to the Borg Scale of Perceived Exertion.
 (1)

-13. Nasal breathing exercise demonstrated shorter recovery times and better endurance than mouth breathing exercise.
+13. Nose breathing exercise demonstrated shorter recovery times and better endurance than mouth breathing exercise.
 (1)

-14. Nasal breathing exercise measured a significant reduction in a galvanic skin (stress) response compared to mouth breathing exercise (it was less stressful).
+14. Nose breathing exercise measured a significant reduction in a galvanic skin (stress) response compared to mouth breathing exercise (it was less stressful).
 (1)

-15. Nasal Breathing exercise reported 50% less fight or flight stress and 50% more calm parasympathetic activation when compared to mouth breathing exercise.
+15. Nose breathing exercise reported 50% less fight or flight stress and 50% more calm parasympathetic activation when compared to mouth breathing exercise.
 (1)

 Bottom Line: Exercise does not have to be painful.
 In fact, studies show that we burn fat better when we are not straining during exercise.
 Consider nose breathing during exercise and begin to enjoy your exercise routine, maybe for the first time ever!